onap/dcaegen2/docs/sections/services/pm-mapper/configuration.rst

 ..
 This work is licensed under a Creative Commons Attribution 4.0 International License.
 .. http://creativecommons.org/licenses/by/4.0
 ..
 Copyright 2022 Nokia.
 All rights reserved.
+..
+Copyright (c) 2023 AT&T Intellectual Property.
+All rights reserved.

 Configuration and Performance
 =============================